 The BEST EVER Banana Cream Pie with no pre-made mixes and still only a handful of ingredients.
-The perfect, easy, creamy pie!
+The perfect, delicious pie for the holidays!

 - Add the milk, sugar, flour, and salt to a medium saucepan over medium heat, stirring constantly.

 - Once the mixture has cooked for a while you have to temper in the egg yolks before adding them to the milk mixture.

 - Set the saucepan back on the stove on medium heat again and whisk until totally smooth and thickened to a pudding consistency.

 - Most importantly make sure that the mixture has thickened enough before adding to containers and chilling completely before serving.

 Tips for Making the BEST Banana Cream Pie

 - Do not cut the bananas too early, you don’t want them to brown before serving.